airl-iisc/IndraEye/docs/README.md

 This repo is released under the CC BY 4.0 license.
 Please see the LICENSE file for more information.

 ### Contact
-For inquiries, please contact: manjunathd1@iisc.ac.in, aniruddhss@iisc.ac.in, prajwalg@iisc.ac.in, sumanthudupa@iisc.ac.in, vssuresh@iisc.ac.in
+For inquiries, please contact: manjunathd1@iisc.ac.in, aniruddhss@iisc.ac.in, vssuresh@iisc.ac.in

 ## Citation